michaelbayles/PSPTraining/Day3Design.md

 1. Read input data
 1. Parse the task data into `List<double>`
-1. Calculate sum of all tasks
+1. Calculate sum of all tasks and set to `TotalHours`
 1. Create `List<Week>` that will be used later for output
 1. Foreach task estimate:
     1. If current task fits in current week (`ConsumableHours` - task estimate > 0)